graphql-dotnet/server/README.md

 {
     // this is required for websockets support app.UseWebSockets();

-    // use websocket middleware for ChatSchema at default path /graphql app.UseGraphQLWebSockets<ChatSchema>();

     // use HTTP middleware for ChatSchema at default path /graphql app.UseGraphQL<ChatSchema>();